 Attorney at Law, Master of Laws and Doctor of Jurisprudence.
 Hugo Echeverria practices environmental law since 2001.
 He also teaches environmental law, at undergraduate and graduate programs in Ecuador, as well as contributes to several environmental law journals in Latin America.
 Member of the World Commission on Environmental Law of IUCN.
 A citizen of a megadiverse country, Hugo’s environmental law work focuses on biodiversity issues, particularly those related to wildlife.
 Hugo’s current academic interests refer to the constitutional foundations of environmental law, the rule of law and environmental protection, and the emerging trend towards recognition of Nature as a subject of rights.

-Township Supervisor, Grant Township, Pennsylvania
+Township Supervisor, Grant Township, PA

 Stacy Long serves as the elected vice-chair of the Board of Supervisors in Grant Township, Indiana County, Pennsylvania.
 She was one of the primary advocates for the inclusion of rights for ecosystems and nature into the popularly-ratified home rule charter for Grant Township – the first home rule municipal charter in the country that incorporates the rights of nature.
 A graphic designer by trade, she lives in East Run, Pennsylvania, with her husband Mark and their two cats, Fester and Gomez.
 She also serves on the board of the Pennsylvania Community Rights Network (PACRN), which serves as a statewide advocate for the rights of municipal communities and nature.
 As part of the Grant Township Board of Supervisors, Long has defended Grant’s local laws in court over the past five years, in a lawsuit brought by the oil and gas industry against the Township in an effort to overturn those local laws.